- TIMELY WARNING POLICY

-The Lincoln University utilizes an extensive system of cameras for the purpose of safety, security and facilities maintenance.
-Cameras are located in many areas throughout campus including parking facilities, public areas of housing units, and primary pedestrian areas.
-Cameras are typically purchased by University departments for the monitoring of their specific operations, or by University Police for high traffic, public areas.
+Lincoln University utilizes an extensive system of cameras for the purpose of safety, security and facilities maintenance.
+Cameras are located in many areas throughout campus including parking facilities, public areas of housing units and primary pedestrian areas.
+Cameras are typically purchased by university departments for the monitoring of their specific operations, or by University Police for high traffic, public areas.

 All cameras included in this system are able to be viewed by LUPD.
 Camera owners and police are also able to conduct random real time monitoring as needed, and recordings are used to gather information through reviews of historical images.
 All cameras are randomly monitored but continually recording.

 Emergencies may necessitate changes or alterations to any posted schedules.
 Security surveys are conducted in areas identified as problematic.
-Administrators including the Vice President for Student Affairs, Vice President for Administration and the Vice President for University Advancement, as well as various department heads including the Police Department Director, the Director of Buildings and Grounds, the Director of Student Housing and the Director of Auxiliary Services and other concerned areas, review these results.
+Administrators including the Dean of Students, Chief of Staff, as well as various department heads including the Police Department Director, the Director of Buildings and Grounds, the Director of Student Housing and the Director of Auxiliary Services and other concerned areas, review these results.
 These surveys examine security issues such as landscaping, locks, alarms, lighting and communications.

 - LAW ENFORCEMENT AUTHORITY AND POWERS